Published: · Author:

 2. Life insurance creates CDA: When a corporation receives life insurance proceeds, the amount (net of adjusted cost base) is added to the CDA.
 This makes life insurance a powerful tool for both protection and tax-sheltered wealth building.

-4. Estate planning tool: The CDA is particularly valuable in estate planning, allowing tax-free transfer of corporate wealth to the next generation or to fund estate obligations.
+4. Estate strategy tool: The CDA is particularly valuable in estate strategy, allowing tax-free transfer of corporate wealth to the next generation or to fund estate obligations.

 The mindset shift: from "all corporate distributions are taxable" to "the CDA provides a tax-free extraction mechanism that can significantly enhance after-tax wealth."